lambrospetrou/oxford-msc/plain-text/ch-serialization.md

 }
 ```

-which as I mentioned before represents the header for each attribute that is written before the actual factorization serialization.
+which as I mentioned before represents the header for each attribute that is written before the actual factorization serialization and each counter is an 8-bit unsigned integer.

 **Byte Deserializer**